Bank of England rummages in tool box for new options after Brexit

 BOND-BUYING

-A majority of economists in the Reuters poll said the BoE would revive its quantitative easing program, most likely also in August.
+A majority of economists in the Reuters poll said the BoE would revive its quantitative easing programme, most likely also in August.

 Following the lead of central banks in Japan and the United States, the BoE created 375 billion pounds ($493.28 billion)between 2009 and 2012 through purchases of government bonds, to get money flowing through the economy.